 I would also suggest arriving at the License Centre as early as possible.
 Some of these offices even have quite strict operating hours (by the minute), thus the earlier the better.
 Moreover, the entire process can take upward of 2 to 3 hours, which is why I would recommend going in the morning if possible.

 When you first arrive at the exchange counter, the staff will request that you hand over all the necessary documentation.
 They will perform an initial check to ensure you have provided all the necessary information.
 They may even ask you a few questions about the information provided, especially if they feel something is not clear.
-Once they are satisfied, they will take the documents and review all your information before providing approval to proceed with the transfer.
+Once they are satisfied, they will take the documents and review all your information before providing the approval to proceed with the transfer.
 This initial check can take upwards of 30 minutes, so make sure you bring some form of entertainment to help you pass the time.

 After they call you back to the counter and assuming everything is in order, you will be able to proceed to the next stage.
 The office staff will direct you to a machine to select an identification number.
 You will need this later to confirm your license once you receive the final physical copy.